tiprankstipranks

 Production

-Total Risks: 12/63 (19%)Above Sector Average
+Total Risks: 11/58 (19%)Above Sector Average

-Manufacturing1 | 1.6%
+Manufacturing1 | 1.7%

 Manufacturing - Risk 1

-If our facilities become damaged or inoperable, we will be unable to continue to research, develop and supply our product which could negatively affect our business, financial condition and results of operations until we are able to secure a new facility and rebuild our inventory.
+If our facilities become damaged or inoperable, we will be unable to continue to research, develop and supply our products which could negatively affect our business, financial condition and results of operations until we are able to secure a new facility and rebuild our inventory.

 We do not have redundant facilities.
-We perform substantially all of our manufacturing, research and development and back office activity for our IFP products in a single location at our Cambridge office in the United Kingdom.
+We perform substantially all of our manufacturing, research and development and back office activity for our IFP products in a single location at our Cambridge facility in the United Kingdom.
 We store our finished goods inventory at the same facility.
 Our facilities, equipment and inventory would be costly to replace and could require substantial lead time to repair or replace.
-The facilities will be harmed or rendered inoperable by natural or man-made disasters, including, but not limited to, earthquakes, flooding, fire and power outages, which may render it difficult or impossible for us to perform our research, development and commercialization activities for some period of time for IFP Drug Screening System.
+The facilities could be harmed or rendered inoperable by natural or man-made disasters, including, but not limited to, earthquakes, flooding, fire and power outages, which may render it difficult or impossible for us to perform our research, development and commercialization activities for some period of time for the IFP System.
 The inability to perform those activities, combined with the time it may take to rebuild our manufacturing capabilities, inventory of finished product, may result in the loss of customers or harm to our reputation.
 Although we possess insurance for damage to our property and the disruption of our business, this insurance may not be sufficient to cover all of our potential losses and this insurance may not continue to be available to us on acceptable terms, or at all.

-Employment / Personnel4 | 6.3%
+Employment / Personnel4 | 6.9%

 Employment / Personnel - Risk 1